 Graeme is a biomedical researcher and Deputy Director of the Menzies School of Medical Research.
 Graeme is an expert on lung structure-function relationships and the development of novel techniques for the assessment of lung mechanics.
 His current research program is focused on the role of environmental exposures in determining lung growth and how this impacts on health and disease.
 He is also passionate about the impact of environmental exposures on health outcomes in disadvantaged populations.

-A/Prof. Yuming Guo
+Prof. Yuming Guo

-Yuming is an Associate Professor of Environmental Epidemiology and Biostatistics in the Department of Epidemiology and Preventive Medicine at School of Public Health and Preventive Medicine.
+Yuming is a Professor of Environmental Epidemiology and Biostatistics in the Department of Epidemiology and Preventive Medicine at School of Public Health and Preventive Medicine.
 His research group focuses on environmental epidemiology, biostatistics, global environmental change, air pollution, climate change, remote sensing modelling, and infectious disease modelling.
 He is renowned in the niche areas of air pollution, extreme weathers, and human health using novel applications of advanced statistical models